KhiopsML/khiops-doc/docs/setup/nocode.md

      - `khiops-core`: This is a lightweight package without GUI, documentation or samples.
 It is intended to be used in advanced settings, on servers and Docker images.
      - `khiops`: This package requires `khiops-core` and is the full version of Khiops containing the GUI and the documentation.

+    Unlike the Windows installer, **the Khiops Visualization application is not included.**

     You can install both packages as follows:

     ``` sh